-90. Choice of Liquidator by creditors and contributories
+90. Choice of Liquidator by creditors and Contributories

-- (1) Where the Court orders that a Company be wound up, the Court must identify in the order the person who is to act as Liquidator of the Company, and that person must take office immediately upon the order being made.
-That person may either continue the Liquidation or seek nominations from the Company's creditors and contributories for the purpose of choosing a person to be Liquidator of the Company. - (2) The creditors and the contributories may in accordance with the Regulations nominate a person to be Liquidator. - (3) The Liquidator must be the person nominated by the creditors or, where no person has been so nominated, the person (if any) nominated by the contributories. - (4) In the case of different persons being nominated, any shareholder or other person liable to contribute to the assets of the Company or creditor may, within seven (7) days after the date on which the nomination was made by the creditors, apply to the Court for an order either: - (a) appointing the person nominated as Liquidator by the contributories to be a Liquidator instead of, or jointly with, the person nominated by the creditors; or - (b) appointing some other person to be Liquidator instead of the person nominated by the creditors.
+- (1) Where the Court orders that a Company be wound up, the order shall identify the person who is to act as the Liquidator of the Company, and that person shall take office immediately upon the order being made.
+That person may either continue the Liquidation or seek nominations from the Company's creditors and Contributories for the purpose of choosing a person to be the Liquidator of the Company. - (2) The creditors and the Contributories may in accordance with the Regulations nominate a person to be Liquidator. - (3) The Liquidator shall be the person nominated by the creditors or, where no person has been so nominated, the person (if any) nominated by the Contributories. - (4) In the case of different persons being nominated, any Shareholder, creditor or other person liable to Contribute to the assets of the Company, within seven (7) days after the date on which the nomination was made by the creditors, apply to the Court for an order either: - (a) appointing the person nominated as Liquidator by the Contributories to be a Liquidator instead of, or jointly with, the person nominated by the creditors; or - (b) appointing some other person to be a Liquidator instead of the person nominated by the creditors.